wp-plugins/geo-mashup/readme.txt

 = The Future =

-I would like to make WordPress a first-class GeoCMS, and also make working with maps in your blog as easy as working with images.
+I would like to make WordPress a first-class GeoCMS that gives you control over the storage and presentation of your location data.

 Geo Mashup endures because it supplies me with [customization work](http://www.cyberhobo.net/hire-me/).
 If you are a developer interested in this kind of work, [contact me](http://groups.google.com/groups/profile?enc_user=uBuY-RQAAACbQmFlLULeJFU8ITpJlc8IOPANdqfI6prRsqjc7uCt1A).